 Researchers have tried to identify the key factors that are responsible for driving diabetes.
 There is little argument that a diet high in refined sugar has a central role.
 Looking back at the history of diabetes, it was non-existent before the advent of large-scale sugar farming.
 It was first observed in the wealthy upper class since they consumed more sugar (which was expensive at the time) (Johnson et al).

-and the increase of diabetes over the last 100 years.
 Gross et al studied foods with highest impact on weight gain, obesity and the development of diabetes in people over the past 50 years.
 They found that high fructose corn syrup (HFCS) was the most strongly related food.
 HFCS is a very common ingredient added to many processed foods.
 It is favored as a sweetener since it is sweeter than glucose and is produced from corn, which is a major crop harvested in North America.
 Unfortunately there is mounting evidence that HFCS (fructose specifically) plays a key role is the initiation, development and progression of diabetes.
 Fructose has further peaked my interest since some researchers are now strongly linking a high intake of fructose with increased uric acid levels and the progression of type 2 diabetes (Johnson et al).
 The rest of this article will examine this connection and highlight possible natural interventions to address this possible mechanism.

-Fructose is a sugar that commonly found naturally in fruits but it most often is added as a sweetener in processed foods in the form of sucrose (50% glucose 50% fructose) or HFCS (55% fructose 45% glucose).
+Fructose is a sugar that is commonly found naturally in fruits but it most often is added as a sweetener in processed foods in the form of sucrose (50% glucose 50% fructose) or HFCS (55% fructose 45% glucose).
 Compare to glucose, fructose has unique features in its metabolism that contribute to conditions such as insulin resistance, diabetes and metabolic syndrome.
 The following is a discussion of key features of fructose, which account for its harmful effects (adapted from Johnson et al).

 1) The rate-limiting enzyme in fructose metabolism is fructokinase.
 Unlike hexokinase, (used by glucose), fructokinase is very poorly regulated so once fructose is ingested, it rapidly is metabolized which uses up large amounts of ATP, (the energy currency of the body) stealing it from vital cell functions (especially in the liver).